Programming DynamoDB with the Amazon SDK for Java 2.x - Amazon DynamoDB

 Before you begin this tutorial, you need the following:

-• Permission to access Amazon DynamoDB.
+• Permission to access DynamoDB.

-• A Java development environment that is configured to access Amazon Web Services using single sign-on to the Amazon IAM Identity Center
+• A Java development environment that's configured with single sign-on access to Amazon Web Services using the Amazon Web Services access portal.

 Step 2: Create the project